 609-610.
 HIGHER CALCULUS.
 Throughout the year.
 Credit three hours a term.
-Prerequisite, Mathematics 201 or 607 or the equivalent.
+Prerequisite, Mathematics 608.
 First term prerequisite to second.
-T Th S 9, 10.
-Mr. Hourston.
+T Th S 10.
+Mr. Kac.

-Primarily intended for students who do not have sufficient time available for mathematical electives to permit taking the five-term sequence 612-616 and who do not have sufficient mathematical maturity to take 621-622.
+Primarily for undergraduates who have not taken 183 or who do not have the time available to take the sequence 612-616.
 Partial differentiation, multiple and line integrals, Fourier series, partial differential equations, vector analysis, complex variables, calculus of variations, Laplace transforms.
 Emphasis is placed on a wide range of formal applications of the calculus rather than on the logical development.

 612. METHODS OF APPLIED MATHEMATICS.
 Spring term.
 Credit three hours.
-Prerequisite, Mathematics 183.
-Students not majoring in physics or engineering physics must secure the consent of the instructor.
+Prerequisite.
+Mathematics 183 or consent of the instructor.
 T Th S 10.
-Mr. Kac.
+Mr. Fuchs.